Home

 Perfecting Your Speed Training

 The best way to increase the pace of your muscular contractions is through plyometrics for speed.
-However, if you're going for speed in sports, athletics, or martial arts there are other parts that make up the greater whole of your speed.
+However, if you're going for speed in sports, athletics, or martial arts, there are other elements that make up the greater whole of your speed.

-There's mental relaxation, perception speed of when someone else moves, mental decision speed of what you're going to do, initiation speed (moving from your on-guard position into your movement), and finally your performance speed (how fast you do whatever it is you're doing; this is what your plyometrics are training you for).
+There's mental relaxation, perception speed of when someone else moves, mental decision speed of what you're going to do, initiation speed (moving from your on-guard position into your movement), and finally your performance speed (how fast you do whatever it is you're doing, which is what your plyometrics are training you for).

 Plyometrics are an important part of a complete speed training regime.
-But they are not the whole regime alone.
+But they do not make up the whole regime alone.

 Now, find the plyometric exercises that will work best for you.
-There are tons on this site, upper and lower body plyometric exercises, as well as information on jump training.
-Find what you need & go for it!
+There are tons on this site, both upper and lower body plyometric exercises, as well as information on jump training.

 • Click HERE to learn more about plyometrics!